pavitranew/session-9-ang-recipes/readme.md

 `ng generate component components/recipe-detail`

-and a service
+and a service with a flag to update the app module:

-`ng generate service service/data`
 `ng generate service service/data --module app.module.ts`

 Create a second tab in the terminal and run: